Savouring the city: five must-try foods in Stockholm

 What’s the first thing that comes to mind when you think of Swedish cuisine?
 If you were to ask anybody that question a decade ago, their answer would be “hearty, monochromatic plates of meat and vegetables,” or Swedish Meatballs of course – a rite of passage for IKEA shoppers across the world.
 Oh, how things have changed.
 After years of leading the Swedish food scene, the city of Stockholm is now overflowing with culinary pursuits and has even been crowned the European Capital of Gastronomy in 2023.
 Here are five must-try foods in Stockholm:

-Nothing brings us comfort like the thought of strolling through five centuries of Swedish history with a coffee in one hand and a freshly baked cinnamon bun in the other.
-Cinnamon buns, also known as Kanelbullar, are more than just a sweet treat in Sweden, but a quintessential part of Fika and one of the most iconic must-try foods in Stockholm.
+Nothing brings us comfort like the thought of strolling through Stockholm’s cobblestone streets on a crisp morning with a coffee in one hand and a freshly baked cinnamon bun in the other.
+Cinnamon buns, also known as Kanelbullar, are more than just a sweet treat in Sweden, but a quintessential part of Fika and one of the most iconic foods in Stockholm.

 The traditional Swedish cinnamon bun recipe is made with a perfectly moist and chewy dough, infused with a hint of cardamom.
 The dough is folded, twisted, and generously layered with an addictive sugar-butter cinnamon filling that fills the air with the aroma of winter spice once baked.
-You can find these perfectly knotted delights at Skansen’s old-fashioned bakery along with other authentic baked goods.
+You can find these perfectly knotted delights at one of these charming cafés in Djurgården.

 The Mälarpaviljongen Burger